samhattangady/mulki/content/chapter6.md

 islast: false
 ---

-One of the interesting design decisions that was taken while creating the surfing school itself (probably accidental), is that the rooms themselves are not neccessarily the most comfortable space to spend time.
+One of the more interesting features (though probably accidental) of the surfing school's design, was that the rooms themselves are not neccessarily the most comfortable spaces to spend time.
 The common areas however, with their excellent views, comfortable seating, and perpetual stiff breezes, tend to be exponentially more ideal gathering spots.

-Thus, most guests, and most volunteers tend to use their rooms mostly just to sleep.
+Thus, most guests, and most volunteers tend to use their rooms just to sleep.
 Most of the free time is spent outside, in the common areas, together.
 Suddenly _hospitality_ has a tendency to become a full-time affair.
-For someone like myself, constant interaction slowly grinds me down.
-I need my solitude.
-But hey, it's just a month.
+Generally, constant interaction just grinds me down.
+But I was just here for a month.
 Let's see how much we can push it.
 And amongst the hundreds of people I went out of my way to talk to and interact with, there were some that just stood out.

 There are some special interactions that you get to have in life, where